Massachusetts Route 116: Route description

-In Sunderland, Route 116 passes west of the Great Swamp and Bull Hill before crossing Route 47 again in the town center before crossing the Connecticut River a third time, over the Sunderland Bridge into Deerfield.
+In Sunderland, Route 116 passes west of the Green Swamp and Bull Hill before crossing Route 47 again in the town center before crossing the Connecticut River a third time, over the Sunderland Bridge into Deerfield.
 The route then meets U.S. Route 5 and Route 10 just over the Whately town line, and just north of I-91 Exit 24.
 It then follows Routes 5 & 10 for about a mile before leaving the route, heading westward and crossing I-91 at Exit 25.
 The route heads northwestward, passing through the Mill River area of town and passing into Conway.

 Once the route enters Conway, it becomes a winding route, passing through that town center before continuing into Ashfield.
 In Ashfield, the route becomes Main Street, before it has a wrong-way concurrency with Route 112 for nearly a mile and a half. the route then turns westward, passing Spruce Corner on its way back into Hampshire County and the town of Plainfield.
 The route acts as the main road through the town before meeting Route 8A near the Dubuque Memorial State Forest.
 The two routes head westward into Berkshire County and the town of Savoy.
 In Savoy, Route 8A heads south while Route 116 heads westward into the town of Cheshire.
 Route 116 passes through the northeast corner of town before entering Adams and finally terminating at Route 8 in the southern end of downtown Adams.